 A gender diverse workforce begins with equitable hiring practices — meaning men and women are brought on with a company at an equitable rate.
 But this extends beyond just recruitment.
 Your organization isn’t truly diverse until female employees are given the same opportunities as their male counterparts.
 This means occupying as many executive and managerial roles as men, inhabiting all teams and departments within the company and being paid an equal wage.

-Although your organization has likely already made strides to tackle these inequities, it’s important to revisit these efforts and make continuous improvements towards closing the gender gap.
-In this article, we’ll dive deeper into the benefits of a more gender diverse workforce and share actionable ways to elevate your existing diversity, equity and inclusion (DEI) efforts.
+Although your organization has likely already made strides to tackle these inequities, it’s important to revisit these efforts and make continuous improvements toward closing the gender gap.
+In this article, we’ll dive deeper into the benefits of a more gender-diverse workforce and share actionable ways to elevate your existing diversity, equity and inclusion (DEI) efforts.